RingoKam/demo-java-cms/readme.md

 5. now we just need to standup the scripts, which we have defined in `Config/DataLoader.java`.
 By implmeneting the CommandLineRunner, the defined code will run before the server start receiving requests.
 6.

+## Further things / Bonus
+1. Currently we are just returning the data model as is without any meta data or standardize structure.
+As system grow in complexity, it may make sense for us to use standardize our responses with standards (ex: JSONAPI).
+However the standardize structure does add complexity and for most of the time, it will require clientside to stiches things back together before it can be usable for the frontend.
+2.

 ## Misc/learnings/Notes
 * packages is kinda similar to C# namespaces
-* sdkman is pretty nice, was able to switch to lower version of Java after I ran into build issues https://sdkman.io/
+* sdkman is pretty nice, was able to switch to lower version of Java after I ran into build issues https://sdkman.io/.
+I ran into more issues with my macbook, so I decided to move my project over to github dev containers
-* explict getter and setter is a bit terse, definitly miss `{get;set;}`
+* Explicit getter and setter is a bit terse, definitly miss sytnax sugar `{get;set;}`
 * I couldn't decide between gradle vs maven, I end up choosing gradle just because it has more functionality
 * Springboot DI seems to encourage certain design practice.
 It does feel off to reference the actual implementation class during ctor injection
 * Generic syntax takes some time to get used to, <T> T MethodName looks a confusing at first.